cvjena/cifair/index.md

 --------------------------------

 We maintain a community-driven leaderboard of CNN architectures for image classification on ciFAIR.
 Methods are sorted by their *error rate* on the ciFAIR-100 test set and the best value in each column is highlighted in bold font.
-Architectures are linked to the corresponding paper and clicking on the name of a CNN framework used for a certain architecture will bring you to the source code used for training the model.
+Architectures are linked to the corresponding paper.
+Clicking on the name of the CNN framework used for a certain architecture will bring you to the source code used for training the model.

 {% include leaderboard.md %}